How Long To Smoke A Pork Butt At 250 °F: Your Ultimate Guide To Perfect Smoking

 Instructions

-• Apply The Rub: Coat the pork butt with your choice of rub, ensuring it's well-coated.
+• Apply The Rub: Coat the pork with your choice of rub, ensuring it's well-coated.
 Press it gently so the rub sticks well to the mustard layer.

-• Let it Rest: Once the pork butt has reached the desired internal temperature, remove it from the grill.
+• Let it Rest: Once the pork has reached the desired internal temperature, remove it from the grill.
 Let it rest for at least an hour before pulling or slicing.
 This allows the juices to redistribute throughout the meat, enhancing its tenderness and flavor.

 Notes

-With the right tools, good ingredients, and proper preparation, you’ll be well-equipped to smoke your pork butt to perfection!
+With the right tools, good ingredients, and proper preparation, you’ll be well-equipped to smoke your pork to perfection!

 Step-by-Step Guide To Smoke A Pork Shoulder At 250°F